-I Love Dumplings - Bridge Rd Richmond
+I Love Dumplings - Bridge Rd Richmond and various

 I Love Dumplings is a popular dumpling house on Bridge Road that is growing in reputation and popularity.
 This is a great place to dine in with modern fit out of exposed brick, impressive artwork, funky lighting as well as traditional lamps, large tables that cater for groups, timber floor, and steel counter.